pflanze/xmlhub-indexer/README.md

 there are also `stop`, `restart` and `status` arguments to the `--daemon` option, to stop or restart a previously started daemon, or to query whether one is running.
-The log files are written into the `.git/xmlhub/logs/` directory of the local clone of the xmlhub repository that you've specified when starting the daemon.
+The log files are written into the `.xmlhub/logs/` directory at BASE\_PATH (the root of the working directory of the local clone of the xmlhub repository) that you've specified when starting the daemon.

 Only one instance of a daemon can be started on the same repository at the same time. `xmlhub` also detects whenever two